quintel/merit/README.md

   - duration of on/off periods
   - ramp speeds
   - seasonal output
+  - cost differentiation of plants of the same type
   - ...much more..
   - [add your ideas!](http://github.com/quintel/merit/issues/new)
 * This module can import from [ETSource](http://github.com/quintel/etsource)